thecodejennerator/P8105_Final-Project-2023_jao2195_mm2277_em2195_ak4598_ajt2206/README.md

 * Divide out responsibilities: 2 on cleaning data and making plots, 2 on writing up the narrative about the results, 2 on making the website

+# 12/1 Check-In

+* Use a .txt extension to load the datafile so that it works for everyone

+## Categories

+* Aleya: The Met's growing collection / changes in the Met over time ^ How does the Met acquire art?

+* Diana: Arists/Departments (not geolocated stuff)
+^ Example: Objects by department

+* Melike: One big page that's just a big interactive map of art by countries ^ Diana's going send the link of a prior project's Github which did something like this

+* Andy: Diving into Egypt specifically

+* Anyone: zooming in on a particularly momentous year for Met (1963?)
+^ Pull any weird things that come out from our individual analyses

+* Jennifer & Emily: website
+- Diana can also help with writing portion on the website

+## Focus on Complete Categories

+* `years` are very complete
+* 50% of the objects had a defined `culture`
+* `department` and `classification` are really complete

+# Chunking out the Data

+* Create an R datafile with just all of observations that have non-missing years, culture, department, and classification.
+How small does does this make the dataset?

+## Due Dates

+By EOD Wednesday: finish draft of site
+Thursday afternoon: meet for a Zoom call
+- Everyone free 4:30 to 5:30pm to Zoom
+By EOD Thursday: review site and fix any last minute things
+Friday: Emily works on screencast, send to everyone for review
+Saturday: submit!